Access the OECD/Korea Policy Centre website

 The OECD/Korea Policy Centre organised a OECD-Korea Centre/ADB conference on Social Protection Index for Committed Poverty Reduction in December 2007 and a follow-up ADB/ILO/OECD Korea Policy Centre meeting of Social Policy Indicators Experts in Asia in November 2008.
 Society at a Glance - Asia/Pacific Edition (modelled on Society at a Glance - OECD Social Indicators), published every two years, offers a broad overview of the Asia/Pacific economies using a wide variety of social and economic indicators that help inform policy on a broad range of social issues.
 The report also demonstrates how social indicators can be used to measure “well-being” in Southeast Asian economies.

 The OECD/Korea Policy Centre encourages the development of social accounting systems to track social expenditures in the Asian/Pacific Region.
-Three Social Expenditure (SOCX) Blue Papers have been released so far, covering Korea and Japan.
+Several Social Expenditure (SOCX) Blue Papers have been released so far, covering Korea and Japan among other countries.